« Previous Page

 Breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.

 The breast is made up of lobes and ducts.
-Each breast has 15 to 20 sections called lobes.
+Each breast has 15 to 20 sections called lobe.
 Each lobe has many smaller sections called lobules.
 Lobules end in dozens of tiny bulbs that can make milk.
 The lobes, lobules, and bulbs are linked by thin tubes called ducts.
 Anatomy of the female breast.
 The nipple and areola are shown on the outside of the breast.
 The lymph nodes, lobes, lobules, ducts, and other parts of the inside of the breast are also shown.

 Each breast also has blood vessels and lymph vessels.
 The lymph vessels carry an almost colorless fluid called lymph.
 Lymph vessels carry lymph between lymph nodes.
 Lymph nodes are small bean-shaped structures that are found throughout the body.
 They filter substances in lymph and help fight infection and disease.
 Clusters of lymph nodes are found near the breast in the axilla (under the arm), above the collarbone, and in the chest.